Think You’re An Honest Person? Think Again!

 Fast forward to a future meeting, where a major problem is being discussed that both Person A and Person B know is due solely to the ineptitude of Person C, who is also in the room.

-Because Person B holds the value of honesty which, for them, means always telling the truth, they list the bald facts, which all point to Person C as the cause of the problem.
+Because Person B holds the value of honesty which, for them, means always telling the truth, they speak up and list the facts that clearly show Person C is the cause of the problem.
 Then Person B sits back and waits for Person A to back them up because, after all, they value honesty too.

 Only Person A says very little on the matter, because their honesty comes with the caveat that they’ll tell the truth, but always with an eye on the other person’s feelings.
 And with Person C sitting there, they don’t want to make them uncomfortable.